Sustainability Structure

 SCGP has established a corporate governance structure as a part of a robust governance system to enhance management efficiency and in support of check and balance.
 The company has also implemented policies that clearly define the division of power, duties, decision-making processes, and procedures to ensure that the company’s operations across all sectors adhere to corporate governance principles, function efficiently, and align with the established goals.
 The Board of Directors plays a key role in reinforcing and upholding corporate governance.

 The Meeting of the Board of Directors held on November 26, 2024, passed a resolution to establish one additional sub-committee, namely the Risk Oversight Committee, effective from January 1, 2025, onwards.
-This sub-committee is therefore not included in the Corporate Governance Structure infomation as of December 31, 2024

-At SCGP, there are two keys administrative panels related to sustainability-related risks and opportunities.
-The first, the ESG Committee, has the duty to establish and supervise policies for compliance with UN Sustainable Development Goals (UN-SDGs); ensure ESG guidelines align with stakeholder expectations so as to set good ESG examples at both regional and international levels; promote, communicate and foster ESG mindset among staff and business partners in pursuit of ESG goals; and integrate ESG materiality into business strategies to create value and sustainability for SCGP and the public.
-The second, the Risk Management Committee, is mainly responsible for reporting risks and risk management to the Audit Committee.
+At SCGP, there are two key administrative committees related to Sustainability-related Risks and Opportunities.
+The first, the ESG Committee, has the duty to establish as well as supervise policies for compliance with UN Sustainable Development Goals (UN-SDGs); and ensure ESG guidelines align with stakeholder expectations so as to set good ESG examples at both regional and international levels.
+It seeks to promote, communicate and foster ESG mindset among staffs and business partners in pursuit of ESG goals; and integrate Double Materiality into business strategies to create value and sustainability for not just SCGP but also the public.
+The second, the Risk Management Committee, is mainly responsible for reporting risks and risk management to the Audit Committee and the Risk Oversight Committee.

 SCGP ESG Committee